 What ambassadors make possible.

 Ambassadors are not a marketing list.
 They are a working circle.
-The role is shaped to the artist, but the commitment runs across three pillars.
+The role is shaped to the artist.
+The commitment runs deep.

 Enter with intention

-Ambassadors help bring intentional presence to performances, exhibitions, salons, and the cultural moments Soirée gathers around.
+Ambassadors show up with intention — at performances, exhibitions, salons, and the moments Soirée gathers around.

 Deepen the frame

-Through interviews, reflections, and recommendations, ambassadors help audiences move past surface and into context.
+Through interviews, reflections, and recommendations, ambassadors help audiences see further into the art and the artists behind it.

 Shape what comes next